tooevangelist/paysuper-docs/content/docs/payments/token.md

 });
 {{< /highlight >}}

-If your token encrypts only the [user data](ССЫЛКА НА АПИ СПЕКУ параметры tokens) then you can create a Checkout Form instance passing the token and also the order parameters:
+If your token encrypts the [user data](/docs/api/#tag/Token) then you can create a Checkout Form instance passing the token and also the order parameters:

 {{< highlight javascript >}}
 const paySuper = new PaySuper({